Muvattupuzha Assembly constituency

-Muvattupuzha State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Idukki Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Mathew Kuzhalnadan of Indian National Congress.
+Muvattupuzha State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Idukki Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is Mathew Kuzhalnadan of Indian National Congress.

-Local self governed segments
+Local self-governed segments

-Muvattupuzha Niyamasabha constituency is composed of the following local self-governed segments:
+Muvattupuzha Assembly constituency is composed of the following local self-governed segments:

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 1,91,116 registered voters in Muvattupuzha Constituency for the 2021 Kerala Niyama Sabha Election.
+There were 1,91,116 registered voters in Muvattupuzha Assembly constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,77,939 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,77,939 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,54,440 registered voters in the constituency for the 2011 election.